Symplectic model reduction methods for the Vlasov equation: Numerical experiment

 \subsubsection{Long-time instability of the POD simulations}

 As a measure of accuracy of the reduced models we take the relative error

 where $u_{\text{ref}}$ is the reference solution of \eqref{eq: General ODE}, as described above, and $u = U_K \xi$ is the reconstructed solution, with $\xi$ being the numerical solution of the reduced model \eqref{eq: Reduced ODE}.
 The relative error as a function of time is depicted in Figure~\ref{fig: Error for POD}.
-We see that the POD simulations give very accurate results on shorter time intervals, but the errors blow up over a long integration time, and both the explicit and implicit midpoint methods become unstable.
+We see that the POD simulations give very accurate results on shorter time intervals, but the errors blow up over a long integration time, and both the explicit and implicit midpoint method simulations become unstable.
+This is a consequence of the fact that there is no guarantee that the reduced system \eqref{eq: Reduced ODE} retains any stability properties of the original system \eqref{eq: General ODE}.
+In fact, the reduced equation for our example takes the form of the linear equation $\dot \xi = \Lambda_K \xi$, where the $K\times K$ matrix $\Lambda_K$ is given by

+In our experiment, for $K=5$ the matrix $\Lambda_K$ has 5 eigenvalues with positive real parts, the largest one of which equals $\text{Re}\, \lambda \approx 0.0655$.
+Similarly, for $K=10$ the eigenvalue with the largest real part is $\text{Re}\,\lambda \approx 0.0403$.
+The modes corresponding to these eigenvalues grow exponentially, and after a certain amount of time dominate the solution.
+This means that the reduced system is unstable; therefore, the errors arising from projecting the initial condition $\xi_0 = U_K^T u_0$ and from applying numerical integration schemes amplify over the simulation time, eventually leading to the observed loss of accuracy (see \cite{Prajna2003}, \cite{RathinamPetzold2003}).